 Pass a unique key — typically a UUID v4 — on every write:header.txt

-idempotency_conflict so you don’t accidentally publish two different posts under one key.
+If the body hash differs from the first request, you get back idempotency_conflict so you don’t accidentally publish two different posts under one key.

 When to use a key